Sukhdeep004/Hospital-Management-System/README.md

 # Hospital-Management-System
-In this project I have made a management system where i have used technologies like Java.
+In this project I have made a management system where i have used technologies like Java , in which you can insert,update,view,delete paitents,doctors and staff.